 This GLC has to be competitive when it comes to running costs - and is.
-The running costs of GLC Coupe 220d and 250d models are pretty much identical.
-The range starts with the GLC 220d which delivers 56.5 mpg on the combined cycle and 131g/km of CO2 (NEDC) The GLC 300d achieves up to 48.7mpg and up to 151g/km.
+The running costs of GLC Coupe 220d and 300d models are pretty much identical.
+The range starts with the GLC 220d which delivers 54.3 mpg on the WLTP combined cycle and up to 137g/km of CO2 (NEDC) The GLC 300d achieves up to 48.7mpg and up to 151g/km.
 For the petrol GLC 300, the figures are up to 39.8mpg and up to 161g/km.

 What else?
 Well, we'll tell you that the comprehensive three year unlimited mileage warranty is built upon by Mercedes' Mobilo scheme which delivers breakdown cover for up to thirty years, as long as you continue to have your car serviced at a Mercedes main dealer.
 And it's worth knowing that your maintenance outlay can be kept a little in check by going for the optional Service Care package that takes care of routine maintenance, spreading the cost of regular servicing.

 There's also an ASSYST dashboard service indicator that monitors engine use and tells you exactly when a garage visit is due.
 It's also worth mentioning that the 'Mercedes me' remote online services package that comes as part of the 'COMMAND Online' infotainment system includes remote self-diagnostic capability, enabling your GLC to monitor wear and tear items and alert your local dealer to let you know if something needs seeing to.